theNewDynamic/thenewdynamic.org/_posts/2016-01-25-the-next-iteration-of-the-new-dynamic.md

 As I've building up my collections on the site, I've set up defaults for managing the site's content in [CloudCannon's](http://cloudcannon.com/) editor, which is beautiful and capable.
 I use it for my clients, so, even though I do most of my work locally, I like having the ability to do so.
 Defaults are pretty easy to set up and have the added benefit of forcing you to standardize your fields a bit.

+I've also started using [Imgix](https://www.imgix.com/) for provisioning images.
+It's super nice being able to manipulate images on the fly and their CDN is fast and it's quite easy to get up and running.
+Stay tuned for a post soon about getting up and running.

 ### Changes

 #### Job Board